shonamaz/hello-world/README.md

 Hey github humans!!

 I have a cold.
-The the cold is not fun.
+The cold is not fun.
 At least I'm at home.
 And warm.
 With a cold.